-To Fix Leaking Pipes are tasks that can be a challenge, but there are a few things you can do to make the job go a little faster.
+Fix Leaking Pipes are tasks that can be a challenge, but you can do a few things to make the job go a little faster.

 There are a variety of temporary repair solutions you can try before you call in a plumber, including self-fusing silicone tape and pipe putty.
 Both of these work well as a stop-gap until a more permanent solution is needed.